-Landscaping: Many Hawaii homeowners invest time into their yards and gardens.
-To offer additional protection for these parts of your home, you may want to consider purchasing increased landscaping or garden coverage from your insurance provider.
+- Landscaping: Many Hawaii homeowners invest time into their yards and gardens.
+To offer additional protection for these external areas of your property, you may want to consider purchasing increased landscaping or garden coverage from your home insurer.

 Frequently asked questions

 What is the best homeowners insurance in Hawaii?

 There is no single homeowners insurance company in Hawaii that is the best for everyone.
-Each provider has its strengths and weaknesses, and every homeowner has different needs and wants.
-This is why getting quotes from several companies can help you find a company that works best for your situation.
+Each carrier has its strengths and weaknesses and every homeowner has different needs and wants.
+The Triple-I recommends getting quotes from a minimum of three companies so you can compare coverage and costs.

 How do I get homeowners insurance in Hawaii?